sruthi7sri/OCTMNIST-Eye-Disease-Classifier/README.md

-# OCTMNIST Eye Disease Classifier – Deep Learning Portfolio
+# OCTMNIST Eye Disease Classifier – Deep Learning

 ## Overview
 I have developed three independent deep learning applications using PyTorch, Streamlit, and classic ML libraries as part of my academic coursework for Deep Learning.
 Each part demonstrates practical deployment-ready models and interactive dashboards, including one for real-world medical image classification using the OCTMNIST dataset.